-- Create a pedestrian-friendly environment. - Preserve the unique views of the mountains and foothills. - Maintain and enhance the city's low density character and small town atmosphere.
+- Create a pedestrian-friendly environment. - Preserve the unique views of the mountains and foothills.

+Maintain and enhance the city's low density character and small town atmosphere.

 The standards and guidelines contained here and in the City's Design Options Manual (Appendix 2) and Design Options Manual for Small Projects are intended to assist the City in achieving these objectives.
+All projects should be reviewed in the context of for Small Projects are intended to assist the City in achieving these objectives.
 All projects should be reviewed in the context of these basic design principles.
 Where differences exist between the Design Options Manual (Appendix 2), the Design Options Manual for Small Projects, and the Specific Plan, the provisions of the Specific Plan shall govern.

 Figure 7.1 on the opposite page illustrates the placement of retail or civic structures at the edges of streets and public parks in the Village Center.
 This creates a continuously active and pleasant pedestrian experience.
 Parking areas are also screened from view by the building placements.
-Other placements of buildings are allowed so long as continuity of pedestrian activity and screening of parking are achieved.
+Other placements of buddings are allowed so long as continuity of pedestrian activity and screening of parking are achieved.
 Figures 7.2 and 7.3, on the following pages, also illustrate many of the standards and guidelines in the context of these primary objectives.
 References to these figures are noted where appropriate.